wercker-labs/wercker-blog/source/posts/2013-06-13-Wercker-heroku-addon-in-beta.md

 ## Earn some stickers!

 Let us know about the applications you build with Heroku and wercker.
-Don't forget to tweet out a screenshot of your first green build to [@wercker](http://twitter.com/wercker) and we'll send you some wercker stickers.
+Don't forget to tweet out a screenshot of your first green build with **#wercker** and we'll send you some [@wercker](http://twitter.com/wercker) stickers.